"Village Memories" a Yahoo! Group

 Other Helpful Links

+Additional links can be found HERE.
 Although not directly related to issues of being an orphan or Village history, these links may be of interest to some of our readers.
-Some may be placed in response to requests we have received.
+Some have placed in response to requests we have received.